charleymroberts/events-manager/README.md

    - Add config vars to Heroku:

-	   - copy the database URL from ElephantSQL and add to heroku settings as DATABASE_URL variable
+	   - copy the database URL from ElephantSQL and add to Heroku settings as DATABASE_URL variable

 	   - generate a random secret key and put it in DJANGO_SECRET_KEY